Obarun/66/doc/execl-envfile.md

 # execl-envfile

-A mix of [s6-envdir](https://skarnet.org/software/s6/s6-envdir.html) and [importas](https://skarnet.org/software/execline/importas.html).
+The environment-file tool of the `66` suite, in the spirit of execline's [importas](https://skarnet.org/software/execline/importas.html).
 Reads files containing variable assignments in the given *file/directory*, adds the variables to the environment and then executes a program.

 ## Interface